 Hello again my friends!

-If you’ve ever dabbled in audio mixing, you’ve probably come across the term “Mid-Side” (M/S) encoding.
+If you’ve ever dabbled in audio mixing, you’ve probably come across the term “Mid-Side” processing (M/S).
 At first glance, it might seem like a complex concept to grasp, but fear not!
 Today, I’ll be breaking down M/S encoding, providing examples of various types of processing that can be done, and discussing the benefits of using this method.
 By the end of this post, you’ll be an M/S encoding pro, ready to enhance your audio projects in ways you never thought possible!

-What is Mid-Side Encoding?
+What is Mid-Side Processing?

 M/S encoding is a technique used in audio processing to manipulate stereo signals.
 It involves converting a stereo signal, typically consisting of left and right channels (L/R), into a “Mid” channel (M) and a “Side” channel (S).
 The Mid channel contains the audio information that is identical in both the left and right channels, while the Side channel contains the audio information that differs between the two.
 This method allows audio engineers to process and manipulate audio signals more effectively and creatively, providing a wider range of possibilities than traditional L/R processing.